Comic book: Dōjinshi

-fan magazine (同人誌, Dōjinshi), fan-made Japanese comics, operate in a far larger market in Japan than the American "underground comics" market; the largest dōjinshi fair, Comiket, attracts 500,000 visitors twice a year.
+fan magazine (同人誌, Dōjinshi), fan-made Japanese comics, operate in a far larger market in Japan than the American "underground comix" market; the largest dōjinshi fair, Comiket, attracts 500,000 visitors twice a year.

 Korean manhwa

-Korean manhwa has quickly gained popularity outside Korea in recent times as a result of the Korean Wave.
-The manhwa industry has suffered through two crashes and strict censorship since its early beginnings as a result of the Japanese occupation of the peninsula which stunts the growth of the industry but has now started to flourish thanks in part to the internet and new ways to read manhwa whether on computers or through smartphones.
-In the past manhwa would be marketed as manga outside the country in order to make sure they would sell well but now that is no longer needed since more people are now more knowledgeable about the industry and Korean culture.
+Manhwa (만화) are comic books or graphic novels originating from Korea.
+The term manhwa is used in Korea to refer to both comics and cartooning in general.
+Outside Korea, the term usually refers to comics originally published in Korea.
+Manhwa is greatly influenced by Japanese Manga comics though it differs from manga and manhua with its own distinct features.

 Webtoons

 Webtoons have become popular in South Korea as a new way to read comics.
 Thanks in part to different censorship rules, color and unique visual effects, and optimization for easier reading on smartphones and computers.
 More manhwa have made the switch from traditional print manhwa to online webtoons thanks to better pay and more freedom than traditional print manhwa.
 The webtoon format has also expanded to other countries outside of Korea like China, Japan, Southeast Asia, and Western countries.
 Major webtoon distributors include Lezhin, Naver, and Kakao.